Luis Díaz: I made 'right choice' swapping Liverpool for Bayern Munich

-Luis Díaz believes he made the right decision to join Bayern Munich from Liverpool last summer.
+Luis Díaz said he made the right decision to join Bayern Munich from Liverpool last summer.

 The Colombian forward has been in sensational form for the Bundesliga giants, with 23 goals and 18 assists in 40 games since arriving to the Allianz Arena in July in a €75 million ($87m) transfer.